Rockledge Florida Since 1887

 Brevard's first city, built on coquina.

-Rockledge was incorporated on August 7, 1887, the oldest municipality in Brevard County.
+Rockledge was incorporated on August 7, 1887 — the oldest municipality in Brevard County.
 Wealthy Northerners spent winters at the Hotel Indian River.
 The coquina cliffs along Rockledge Drive gave the city its name.
-This is the primary-source history of the river town that came before Cocoa, before the FEC Railway, and before space.
+This is the history of the river town that came before Cocoa, before the FEC Railway, and before the space program.

 What this site is